scandihealth/lpr3-docs/src/aspects.md

 ### Batch oriented reporting
 IHE XDR defines that submissions of mulitple documents pr. request are allowed as long as all documents are concerning the same patient.
 Hence, batch-oriented reporting is supported for a single patient having multiple documents to be reported (see ["IHE ITI TF-3"](http://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_TF_Vol3.pdf) *(section 4.2.1.2)*.
 If mulitple documents for a single patient are submitted in a single submission the documents shall <b>NOT</b> be different versions of each other as processing order is not guaranteed within a single submission.

-More realistic samples for
- * creation of data
- * update of data
- * deletion of data

 ## Mapping to the logical model
 The following diagram illustrates the logical data model of LPR3: